awsdocs/aws-systems-manager-user-guide/doc_source/sysman-param-runcommand.md

 1. Choose **Run**\.

-1. In the **Command ID** page, in the **Targets and outputs** area, select the button next to the ID of an instance where you ran the command, and then choose **View output**\.
+1. In the **Command ID** page, in the **Targets and outputs** area, select the button next to the ID of a node where you ran the command, and then choose **View output**\.
 Verify that the output of the command is the value you provided for the parameter, such as **This is my first parameter**\.

 ## Run a parameter \(AWS CLI\)<a name="param-test-cli"></a>

 The following example command includes a Systems Manager parameter named `DNS-IP`\.
-The value of this parameter is simply the IP address of an instance\.
+The value of this parameter is simply the IP address of a node\.
 This example uses an AWS Command Line Interface \(AWS CLI\) command to echo the parameter value\.

 ------
 #### [ Linux & macOS ]